Difficult Bible Quiz about the Bible Persons.

 Jesus healed the withered hand of a Mason.

-It was a setup by the Pharisees to catch Jesus disobeying the sabbath laws.
+It was a setup by the Pharisees to catch Jesus disobeying the Sabbath laws.

 -